appbaseio/reactivesearch-api/README.md

     go run main.go --env=config/manual.env

-**Note**: Running the executable assumes an active Elasticsearch connection whose url is to be provided in the `.env` file. manual.env configures it to be the localhost.
+**Note**: Running the executable assumes an active Elasticsearch upstream whose URL is provided in the `.env` file.

 ### Logging
 Define the run time flag (`log`) to change the default log mode, the possible options are: